drashna/qmk_mkdocs/docs/feature_encoders.md

 }
 ```

+!!! check
-!> If you return `true`, this will allow the keyboard level code to run, as well.
+    If you return `true`, this will allow the keyboard level code to run, as well.
 Returning `false` will override the keyboard level code.
 Depending on how the keyboard level function is set up.

 ## Hardware